Kriffshna/pdsnd_github/README.md

 ### Packages used
 The packages used in the project include: pandas, numpy, and datetime

+### Challenging areas
+The sections that gave me most trouble were properly loading and filtering the data and giving the option to view raw data

 ### Credits
 The following sites helped me complete the project: